For your patients, every scar is a victory

 To optimize viral load monitoring and elevate patient care, Roche offers the first FDA-cleared and approved molecular transplant portfolio - The cobas® CMV, cobas® EBV and cobas® BKV tests.

-These critical transplant viral tests can run from a single patient sample on the fully automated cobas® 5800, 6800 and 8800 systems, providing laboratories with trusted results quickly in a streamlined workflow.
-Ready-to-use reagents and controls are calibrated to WHO international standards, ensuring result comparison across healthcare institutions no matter where the tests are run.
+These critical transplant viral tests can both be run from a single patient sample on the fully automated cobas® 5800, 6800, or 8800 system, quickly providing trusted results in a streamlined workflow.
+Ready-to-use reagents and controls are calibrated to WHO International Standards, enabling comparison of the results across multiple healthcare institutions.

-With these latest additions, Roche now has a robust, comprehensive transplant portfolio spanning across serology, molecular and tissue diagnostics to enable confident decision making—all to help protect a second chance in life.
+Roche has a robust, comprehensive transplant portfolio spanning serology, molecular and tissue diagnostics to enable confident decision making—all to help protect a second chance in life.

 References